ku-sldg/stairCASE/examples/compcert/cryptohash/sha-2/README.md

 > verify the right rotate function, I guess
 > think about about representing pointers in coq...
 > cry a lot
+> representing pointers is as simple as tptr
+> try deal with separation clauses for void pointers
+> cry a lot

 ## more later